protontypes/LibreSelery/README.md

 * Dependency scanning for most languages to **even include developers of your dependencies** using [`Libraries.io`](https://libraries.io/).
 * The money is distributed via Coinbase.
 Other payment methods like Uphold are currently work in progress.
 * Donators can see transparent payout logs in the [`public Github Action`](https://github.com/protontypes/openselery/actions?query=workflow%3Aopenselery).
-* Self-hosted [`QR code`](https://raw.githubusercontent.com/wiki/protontypes/openselery/openselery/wallet_qrcode.png) for secure donations is automatically stored in the Wiki of your repository.
+* Self-hosted [`Donation Website`](https://github.com/protontypes/openselery/wiki/Donation) for secure donations is automatically stored in the Wiki of your repository.
 * Simulate the money distribution for your repository without actually transferring money to see how the money would be distributed.
 * Automated statistic generation on how much money was paid out to which contributor.
 * Splitting Strategies: